 Please note that this section of the report focuses on the implementation of the procedure.
 Section 2.1 provides information of observer coverage and the impact of this procedure on it.
 Some vessels, after receiving a certification, may have decided to wait for an observer to become available, or provided help to avoid the travel restrictions, for example by traveling to another port to embark the observer.
-On one occasion, a vessel was issued a certification of the impossibility of placing an observer because none was available.
-The vessel decided to wait in port for an observer to become available.
-After departure, a COVID-19 contagion broke on the vessel and decided to return to port to leave the sick personnel, including the observer, and immediately continued its trip with a new certification.
+On two occasions, vessels were issued a certification of the impossibility of placing an observer because none was available.
+The vessels decided to wait in port for observers to become available.

-Finally, there were occasions where vessels departing from ports outside the Agreement area requested an observer because they originally had plans to operate in the Agreement area but due to travel restrictions not allowing deployment of an observer, a certificate was issued.
+Finally, there were three occasions where vessels departing from ports outside the Agreement area requested an observer because they originally had plans to operate in the Agreement area but due to travel restrictions not allowing deployment of an observer, a certificate was issued.
 Nonetheless, the vessel changed fishing strategy and never entered the Agreement area.